MicrosoftDocs/xamarin-docs/docs/mac/get-started/hello-mac.md

 -  **Visual Studio for Mac**  – Introduction to the Visual Studio for Mac and how to create Xamarin.Mac applications with it.
 -  **Anatomy of a Xamarin.Mac Application** – What a Xamarin.Mac application consists of.
--  **Xcode’s Interface Builder** – How to use Xcode’s Interface Builder to define an app’s User Interface.
+-  **Xcode’s Interface Builder** – How to use Xcode’s Interface Builder to define an app’s user interface.
--  **Outlets and Actions** – How to use Outlets and Actions to wire up controls in the User Interface.
+-  **Outlets and Actions** – How to use Outlets and Actions to wire up controls in the user interface.
 -  **Deployment/Testing** – How to run and test a Xamarin.Mac app.